 While the teaser shows no gameplay whatsoever, it would be truly surprising if Bethesda deviated too far from the formula that makes The Elder Scrolls games so enduringly popular – open world exploration, combined with ranged and close-quarters combat, and some light RPG elements.
 The latter of these has been diluted as the series has progressed, so it will be interesting to see whether The Elder Scrolls 6 emphasises action over role-playing game staples.

-The almost inevitable lack of a PlayStation 5 version does suggest that we won’t be seeing a virtual reality version of The Elder Scrolls 6, as we did with Skyrim on PSVR.
+As there is the possibility of a PlayStation 5 version being missing, it does suggest that we won’t be seeing The Elder Scrolls 6 in VR, as we did with Skyrim on PSVR.
 That said, it could potentially arrive on SteamVR via Oculus Rift, HTC Vive, or Windows Mixed Reality (WMR) like its predecessor.

 The Elder Scrolls 6 – News, Rumours and Leaks